 “When you’re being examined, make sure you clearly explain how severe your neck pain is, what movements make it worse, and any neck pain you’ve experienced in the past,” Dr. Chang advises.
 “Offering a detailed explanation of your symptoms and history will help guide your doctor’s approach to imaging tests and other ways of assessing your condition.”

-Treating whiplash often goes beyond the soft foam cervical collars that were once the standard therapy, Dr. Chang says, since they’re now used less often or for shorter periods.
+Whiplash treatment often goes beyond the soft foam cervical collars that were once the standard therapy, Dr. Chang says, since they’re now used less often or for shorter periods.
 That’s because recent research suggests that keeping the neck immobile for long periods actually slows healing.

+Overall, with the right treatment and care, most people with whiplash can fully recover and return to their normal activities within a few weeks or months.
+However, it's important to seek medical attention as soon as possible if you suspect you may have whiplash, as early intervention can help prevent complications and speed up the healing process.
 “The goal is to restore the range of motion in your neck and upper body so you can move again with no pain,” Dr. Chang explains.
 “Whiplash can be much more than a pain in the neck when it comes to recovering, but fortunately, nearly everyone who experiences this injury will recover fully.”